Learn to Hunt

 crappie have delicate mouths, don't get carried away when you set the hook, a firm tug is plenty to set the hook

 White crappie young feed mostly on copepods, cladocerans and other zooplankton during the first year of life.
 During late summer of their first year, young crappie start eating aquatic insects, which remain an important food item for the rest of their life.
 Crappie start eating small fish in the second year, which become the staple food in adulthood.

-White crappie spawning activity occurs in late April or early May when the water temperature reaches 56 degrees F. The male crappie fans out a depression in the bottom, usually in a cove or small embayment that is protected from wave action.
+White crappie spawn in late April or early May when the water temperature reaches 56 degrees.
+The male crappie fans out a depression in the bottom, usually in a cove or small embayment that is protected from wave action.
 Many nests may be located in a cove at depths from 1 to 20 feet, but usually 3 to 10 feet.
-Female white crappie enter the spawning area and deposit their eggs in one or more of the nests, which are immediately fertilized by the male fish.
+Female White Crappie enter the spawning area and deposit their eggs in one or more of the nests, which are immediately fertilized by the male fish.
 The number of eggs in a crappie nest varies, but a nest can hold up to 20,000.

 The eggs hatch in about 3 days and the sac-fry remain attached to the substrate for several more days.
 After the yolk sac is absorbed, the young fish free themselves from the bottom by swimming vigorously.
 The fry leave the nest only at night and do not gather in schools.

 Growth of White Crappie in Iowa averages about 2- to 3-inches in the first year, reaching 10- to 12-inches by the fourth year.
 Crappie seldom exceed 2 pounds in Iowa, but the record fish caught from our waters is 4 pounds, 9 ounces set in 1981.
 The exact species of this fish, black or white, was never verified.